-A little later, Estevanico sent another cross by messenger who gave a more specific account of the seven cities.
+A little later, Estevanico sent another cross by a messenger who gave a more specific account of the seven cities.
 Father Marcos determined to visit Cibola to verify the messengers’ statements.
-He left Vapaca on April 8th, expecting to meet Estevan at the village from which the second cross was sent, but upon arriving there, he learned that the black man had gone on northward toward Cibola, which was a 30 days’ journey.
+He left Vapaca on April 8, expecting to meet Estevan at the village from which the second cross was sent, but upon arriving there, he learned that the black man had gone northward toward Cibola, which was a 30 days journey.
 The friar continued on his way until he met an inhabitant of Cibola, who informed him that Estevan had been put to death by the Cibolan chiefs.
-From the top of a hill, Marcos obtained a view of the city, after which he hastened back to Compostela and made a report of his investigations to Governor Coronado.
+Marcos obtained a view of the city from the top of a hill, after which he hastened back to Compostela and reported his investigations to Governor Coronado.

 The immediate effect of his report, in which he stated that the city he saw from the top of the hill was “larger than the city of Mexico,” was to awaken the people of New Spain’s curiosity and create a desire to visit the newly discovered region.
-In response to this sentiment, Mendoza issued an order for a force to assemble at Compostela, ready to march to Cibola in the spring of 1540.
-Arms, horses, and supplies were collected, and the greater part of the winter was spent in preparations.
+In response to this sentiment, Mendoza ordered a force to assemble at Compostela, ready to march to Cibola in the spring of 1540.
+Arms, horses, and supplies were collected, and the greater part of the winter was spent preparing.
 In casting about for a leader, the viceroy’s choice fell on Governor Francisco Vasquez de Coronado.

-In addition to the 300 Spaniards, there were from 800 to 1,000 Indians.
+In addition to the 300 Spaniards, there were 800 to 1,000 Indians.
 Of the Spaniards, about 260 rode horses, while 60 marched along with some 1,000 Indians.
-They were equipped with 6 swivel guns, more than 1,000 spare horses, and a large number of sheep and swine.
+They were equipped with six swivel guns, more than 1,000 spare horses, and many sheep and swine.

-On February 23, 1540, Coronado left Compostela with his army and reached Culiacan late in March.
-Here, the expedition rested until April 22nd, when the real march to the “Seven Cities” began.
-Coronado followed the coast, bearing off to the left,” and in June entered the White Mountain Apache country of Arizona.
-Mendoza, believing the expedition’s destination to be somewhere near the coast, sent from Natividad, two ships, under the command of Pedro d’Alarcon, to take to Xalisco all the soldiers and supplies the command could not carry.
+On February 23, 1540, Coronado left Compostela with his army and reached Culiacan in late March.
+Here, the expedition rested until April 22, when the real march to the “Seven Cities” began.
+Coronado followed the coast, bearing off to the left,” and entered the White Mountain Apache country of Arizona in June.
+Mendoza, believing the expedition’s destination to be somewhere near the coast, sent from Natividad two ships, under Pedro d’Alarcon, to take to Xalisco all the soldiers and supplies the command could not carry.

 On July 7, 1540, Coronado captured the first city, the Pueblo of Hawikuh, which he named Granada.
-After the capture of this place, the Indians retired to their stronghold on Thunder Mountain.
-Coronado reconnoitered and, on August 3rd, dispatched Juan Gallego with a letter to Mendoza, advising him of the progress and achievements of the expedition.
+After capturing this place, the Indians retired to their stronghold on Thunder Mountain.
+Coronado reconnoitered and, on August 3, dispatched Juan Gallego with a letter to Mendoza, advising him of the progress and achievements of the expedition.